 These simple, plain white gold wedding bands are gorgeous and require no maintenance!
 Shown in 14K on the left and 18K on the right, these are our Flat Comfort Fit Wedding Ring, 4mm wide.

-What’s The Story With White Gold Alloys?
+What’s The Story With White Gold Wedding Band Alloys?

-6. What Are Common White Gold Alloys?
+11. What Are Common White Gold Alloys?

 The alloys used in a simple white gold wedding band are typically nickel, copper, and zinc.
-The controversial issue here is nickel, which is the most common ingredient in white gold alloys in the US, but generally not the best recommendation.
+The controversial metal here is nickel, which is the most common ingredient in white gold alloys in the US, but generally not the best recommendation.

 It does have its advantages though: Nickel is both strong and hard, which makes it particularly suitable for both 18K and 14K white gold wedding bands.
 It’s also a very inexpensive alloy, so it keeps the cost down.

 Copper is also added in various percentages to increase malleability.

-7. Allergic Reactions to White Gold Wedding Rings
+12. Allergic Reactions to White Gold Wedding Rings

 White gold wedding bands can be alloyed with palladium and silver.
 Palladium is a natural white metal in the platinum family.
-Using palladium can add 15% or more to the cost of a white gold ring.
+Using palladium can add 30% or more to the cost of a white gold ring.

-8. Rashes from Wearing a White Gold Wedding Ring
+13. Rashes from Wearing a White Gold Wedding Ring

-If you are the unfortunate victim of this irritation, consider upsizing the wedding ring, clean it, or have it cleaned professionally by a jeweler.
+If you are the unfortunate victim of this irritation, consider upsizing your wedding ring, clean it, or have it cleaned professionally by a jeweler.

 A more detailed medical blog on white gold wedding rings and their allergies can be found here.